goobz22/goobs-frontend/README.md

 const nextConfig = {
   reactStrictMode: true,
   swcMinify: true,
-};
+  transpilePackages: ['goobs-frontend'],
+}

-export default nextConfig;
+export default nextConfig
 ```

-which you can see more information on how we got here and how it was incorrectly done in previous versions via - https://github.com/goobz22/goobs-repo/discussions/21
+which you can see more information on how we got here and how it was incorrectly done in previous versions via - https://github.com/goobz22/goobs-frontend/discussions/21

 **Step 3: Implement into project and build to confirm functionality**